Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

 \begin{assumption}[LP-IV Exclusion Restriction] $\mathbb{E}\left[\mu_{c,t+h} z_{ct}\mid \left\{ \tilde{\mathbf{x}}_{c\tau}\right\}_{t_0 \leq \tau \leq t}\right] = 0$ for all countries $c$, all $t \geq t_0$, and all horizons $h$. \end{assumption}

-This assumption requires that non-economic mild conflicts affect future GDP only through their impact on overall geopolitical relations, conditional on our controls \footnote{The assumption requires that, once we control for all lagged data, the instrument is not contaminated by other structural shocks or by lags of the shock of interest.
-It is equivalent to estimating a VAR with the instrument ordered first \citep{Plagborg-Moller2021-hi}.}.
-The plausibility of this exclusion restriction rests on the nature of these events—diplomatic protests over human rights violations, cultural misunderstandings leading to ambassador recalls, and symbolic political gestures—which, while deteriorating bilateral relations, have no direct economic content or immediate growth implications.
+This assumption requires that non-economic verbal conflicts affect future GDP only through their impact on overall geopolitical relations, conditional on our controls.\footnote{The assumption requires that, once we control for all lagged data, the instrument is not contaminated by other structural shocks or by lags of the shock of interest.
+It is equivalent to estimating a VAR with the instrument ordered first \citep{Plagborg-Moller2021-hi}.} We do not claim this restriction is beyond dispute.
+Verbal diplomatic conflicts may reflect underlying shocks---leadership changes, strategic realignments, regime deterioration---that independently affect growth.
+The verbal-conflicts IV should therefore be interpreted as a check on whether the baseline results are driven by economic-channel confounders, not as a resolution of all identification concerns.